parnabeginneruser/Fake-News-Malicious-Message-Detector/README.md

 # Fake-News-Malicious-Message-Detector
-A Streamlit app for detecting fake news and malicious messages using ML models
+A Streamlit app for detecting fake news and malicious messages using ML models(LOGISTIC REGRESSION AND NAIVE BAYES)